edgelesssys/docs.edgeless.systems/marblerun/reference/cli.md

 ### Requirements

-If the coordinator is running on an Azure VM, the CLI relies on the [Azure DCAP Client](https://github.com/microsoft/Azure-DCAP-Client) to verify quotes.
+If the Coordinator is running on an Azure VM, the CLI relies on the [Azure DCAP Client](https://github.com/microsoft/Azure-DCAP-Client) to verify quotes.
 To install the dependency run:
 ```bash
 echo "deb [arch=amd64] https://packages.microsoft.com/ubuntu/18.04/prod bionic main" | sudo tee /etc/apt/sources.list.d/msprod.list